Lynn Goldsmith

 Lynn Goldsmith (born 1948) is an American recording artist, film director, celebrity portrait photographer, and rock and roll photographer.
-She has also made fine art photography with conceptual images and with her painting.
-Books of her work have been published by Taschen, Rizzoli, and Abrams.
+She has also made fine art photography with conceptual images and her paintings.
+Taschen, Rizzoli, and Abrams have published books on her work.
 In 1985, she received a World Press Photo award.
 In the 1980s, she wrote songs and performed as Will Powers.

-Andy Warhol Foundation for the Visual Arts, Inc. v.
-Goldsmith is a pending U.S. Supreme Court case that deals with the Prince Series created by Warhol based on a photograph by Goldsmith of the musician Prince, and questions whether Warhol's changes were sufficiently transformative from Goldsmith to fall within fair use.
+In 2023, she was part of a U.S. Supreme Court case dealing with the limits of fair use concerning a series of Andy Warhol silkscreen portraits based on a Goldsmith photo of the musician Prince.

-Early life
+Life

-Goldsmith was born in Detroit, Michigan.
-She attended the University of Michigan, where she graduated in three years with two degrees in English and Psychology.
+Goldsmith was born in Detroit, Michigan, in 1948.
+She attended the University of Michigan, where she graduated in three years magna cum laude with two degrees, in English and psychology.
+After college, in 1969, Goldsmith worked for Elektra Records.

-Career

-After college, Goldsmith worked for Elektra Records.
 In 1971, she met Joshua White and worked with him as a director for Joshua TV.
 That same year, Goldsmith was inducted into the Directors Guild of America.
 In 1972, she directed ABC's In Concert.
 After directing a documentary piece on Grand Funk Railroad for ABC, she made a film on Grand Funk called We're an American Band in 1973.
 This led to her becoming the band's co-manager.

 In the mid-1970s, she left managing and directing to focus on her photography.
-Goldsmith founded the photo agency LGI, that represented images of famous people in the entertainment industry.
-During that time, she also wrote songs and performed as Will Powers, and was signed to Island Records.
+Goldsmith founded the photo agency LGI, representing images of famous people in the entertainment industry.
+During that time, she also wrote songs, performed as Will Powers, and was signed to Island Records.
 In 1997, Goldsmith sold LGI to Corbis so she could concentrate more fully on her fine art photography and work with the Will Powers Institute.

 She chronicled the lives of Bruce Springsteen, Michael Jackson, Bob Dylan, Patti Smith, and the Rolling Stones' stadium tours.
 Her photographs have appeared on the covers of magazines and have been used for book and album covers.